Alias-Mendi/Hiperparameter-Optimization/README.md

-Hi this is my first project in Github.
+Welcome to my first GitHub project!

+Project Goal:

-In this project we are going to search alternatives to the famous grd search.
-We will use optimization problem to search the best hiperparameters to tune the XGB Regressor.
+In this project, we're exploring alternatives to traditional grid search for hyperparameter tuning in machine learning.
+We'll focus on the XGBoost Regressor and use optimization algorithms to find the best hyperparameter combinations.

-The Algorithms used are:
+Algorithms:

-    -> GA (Genetic Algorithm)
+GA (Genetic Algorithm)
-    -> PSO (Particle Swarm Optimization )
+PSO (Particle Swarm Optimization)
-    -> NSGAII for muultivariable optimization
+NSGA-II (for multi-objective optimization)
+Prerequisites:

+Make sure you have the necessary libraries installed.
+You can quickly do this by running:

+Bash
-Please make sure yo install 'requirements.txt'. *To quick install -> pip install -r requirements.txt* "
+pip install -r requirements.txt
-Python version = 3.12.5
+Usa el código con precaución.

+Important Notes:

+Python Version: This project uses Python 3.12.5.
-The dataset is California Housing Dataset from Scikit Learn library, yo can download it from Kaggle in *https://www.kaggle.com/datasets/camnugent/california-housing-prices*
+Dataset: We'll be working with the California Housing dataset.
+You can download it from Kaggle: https://www.kaggle.com/datasets/camnugent/california-housing-prices

-I hope you find it interesting :)
+I hope you enjoy this project and find it informative!
+Please let me know if you have any questions or suggestions.